leonardoporro/Detached-Mapper/README-ENTITYFRAMEWORK.md

             .UseDetached(dconf => dconf.UseManyToManyHelper()));
 ```

-An in-memory instance is probably better:
+An in-memory instance is probably better for unit testing:
 ```csharp
     var serviceProvider = new ServiceCollection()
             .AddEntityFrameworkInMemoryDatabase()